fommil/fpmortals/manuscript/wip.md

   def bar4(a3: A3): IO[A4] = ...
 ~~~~~~~~

-A> The names and contents of the data structures in this example are intentionally
-A> abstract because control flow is so general that any specific example will be
-A> both confusing and misleading, so we're stripping it down to the bare
-A> essentials.

 Our goal is to produce a `A0` given an `A1`.
 Whereas Javascript and Lisp would
 reach for continuations to solve this problem (because the I/O could block) we
 can just chain the functions